-The evaluation of Draft LACAP intra-plan cumulative effects has been embedded into the detailed evaluation of environmental effects presented in Appendix 3.
+The evaluation of LACAP intra-plan cumulative effects was embedded into the detailed evaluation of environmental effects presented in Appendix 3.
 Potential intra-plan cumulative effects are presented below:

-- The LACAP provides for actions which support the delivery of development and infrastructure projects (in the form of flood resilience, , active travel, renewables, nature based solutions projects) which could contribute if incorrectly managed to cumulative impacts through construction related environmental effects (site run-off, dust, noise pollution etc.). - Increased access to sites such as nature reserves, beaches, greenspaces could be facilitated by the combination of actions within the LACAP.
-Therefore, there could be cumulative effects related to this, particularly along waterways. - The LACAP supports a variety of actions relating to flood resilience and alleviation projects, which could introduce catchment level cumulative impacts on water quality, flow and hydrological regime/characteristics.
+- The LACAP provides for actions which support the delivery of development and infrastructure projects (in the form of flood resilience, active travel, renewables, nature based solutions projects) which could contribute if incorrectly managed to cumulative impacts through construction related environmental effects (site run-off, dust, noise pollution etc.). - Increased access to natural amenity sites could be facilitated by the combination of actions within the LACAP.
+Therefore, there could be cumulative effects related to this, particularly along waterways, in combination with other plans that support increased access to such sites. - The LACAP supports a variety of actions relating to flood resilience and alleviation projects, which could introduce catchment level cumulative impacts on water quality, flow and hydrological regime/characteristics.

 - The effects of multiple LACAP actions have the potential to combine to robustly support a shift to sustainable and active travel modes of transport.
-This has the potential to generate a variety of cumulative positive environmental effects, including positive effects on local air quality, human health, biodiversity and climate. - The variety of positive effects of associated with the implementation of plan actions have the potential to combine and interact and have long-term and wide encompassing positive environmental effects on a variety of environmental components, including population and human health, climate biodiversity, water quality and hydrology, traffic and transport, material assets, cultural heritage and landscape and visual amenity. - The variety of positive climate related effects associated with plan actions have the potential to combine to create a larger and very significant positive effect on climate - having regard to the share of GHG emission reductions that can be supported via this action relative to national GHG emission reduction targets and requirements.
+This has the potential to generate a variety of cumulative positive environmental effects, including positive effects on local air quality, human health, biodiversity and climate. - The variety of positive effects of associated with the implementation of plan actions have the potential to combine and interact and have long-term and wide encompassing positive environmental effects on a variety of environmental components, including population and human health, climate biodiversity, water quality and hydrology, traffic and transport, material assets, cultural heritage and landscape and visual amenity. - The variety of positive climate related effects associated with plan actions have the potential to combine to create a larger and very significant positive effect on climate having regard to the share of GHG emission reductions that can be supported via this action relative to national GHG emission reduction targets and requirements.